-In all cases, a discussion with your physician is essential to better determine the cause and therapy.
 This is a finding in which the history and physical exam findings are especially important.
 For example, a widened mediastinum after a car accident may indicate potentially lethal bleeding.
-Night sweats, fatigue, weight loss may indicate cancer.
+Night sweats, fatigue, and weight loss may indicate cancer.
 A well feeling patient without complaints may indicate the finding is due to fat accumulation or even the technique taken for the x ray.
 It is therefore important to have your doctor closely evaluate you when this finding is described in a chest x ray.